Tajik Soviet Socialist Republic: Economy

-Like all other republics in the Soviet Union, its economy was highly centralised.
-After independence, it has its Transition economy.

 Industry

-Light industry and food industries accounted for over 60% of industrial output.
-The main branches of heavy industry were electric power, mining, non-ferrous metallurgy, machine building, metalworking, and building materials industry.
+The light and food industries accounted for over 60% of industrial output.
+The main branches of heavy industry were electric power, mining, non-ferrous metallurgy, machine building, metalworking, and the building materials industry.
 The basis of the electricity accounted for HPP.
-Mining activities concentrate on brown coal, oil and natural gas.
-Non-ferrous metals industries were an aluminum plant in Tursunzade and hydrometallurgical in Isfara.
-Engineering enterprises produced winding, agricultural machinery, equipment for trading enterprises and public catering, textile, lighting and wiring equipment, transformers, household refrigerators, cable and other (main center - Dushanbe).
-The chemical industry included plants - nitrogen fertilizer in Kurgan-Tube, electrochemical in Yavan, and plastics in Dushanbe.
+Mining activities concentrated on the extraction of brown coal and oil and natural gas.
+Non-ferrous metals industries included an aluminum plant in Tursunzade and a hydrometallurgical plant in Isfara.
+The engineering sector had its hub at Dushanbe and produced winding, agricultural machinery, equipment for trading enterprises and public catering, textiles, lighting and wiring equipment, transformers, household refrigerators, and cables, among other products.
+Chemical industrial plants included one for nitrogen fertilizer in Kurgan-Tube, electrochemical products in Yovon, and plastics in Dushanbe.
 The main branches of light industry were cotton ginning, silk, and carpet weaving.
-In the food industry stood fruit-canning, vegetable oil and fat industry.
+The food industry consisted partially of the fruit-canning, vegetable oils, and fat industries.

 Agriculture

-In 1986, there were 299 state and 157 collective farms in the country.
-Agricultural land was 4.2 million hectares.
+In 1986, there were 299 state-owned and 157 collective farms in the country.
+Designated agricultural land amounted to 4.2 million hectares (10 million acres).

 Due to the large irrigation works in the area of irrigated land 1986 have reached 662 thousand hectares.
 Agriculture gave about 65% of gross agricultural output.
 The leading branch of agriculture was cotton (cotton collection 922 thousand tons in 1986), developed in Fergana, Vakhsh, Hissar valleys.
 Tajikistan was the main base of the country for the production of long-staple cotton.
 Cultured and tobacco, geranium, linen - Kudryashov, sesame.
 Approximately 20% of crops were occupied by grain crops (gross grain harvest - 246 thousand tons in 1986 in.).
 They grow vegetables and melons.
 Was developed fruit (including citrus fruit) and grapes.
 Meat and wool sheep and meat and dairy cattle.
 Livestock (in 1987, in millions): cattle - 1.4 (including cows - 0.6), sheep and goats - 3.2.
 Sericulture.